- Current evidence shows Saxenda does not seem to be effective for long term use

 What are the benefits/limitations for weight loss?

 The benefits of Saxenda is that if there is an initial weight loss of at least 5% of initial body weight within 12 weeks, that there can be good weight loss outcomes for the first 12 months (2).
 However, studies looking at long term results (greater than 12mths) showed no further weight to be lost after 12 months in the overall mean result (2).
 In fact it is recommended for the administration of Saxenda to be discontinued after 12 weeks on 3.0mg/day dose if patient has not lost at least 5% of initial body weight so weight loss is not a guaranteed result for all who try it (1,2).

-There are very specific clinical consideration that your healthcare provider will need to go over with you before deciding to use Saxenda as there are still unknowns about the use of Saxenda including if you are pregnant or plan to become pregnant Saxenda may harm unborn baby and unknown if it passes through your breast milk, how safe and effective it is when used with other prescriptions, over the counter or herbal weight loss products.
+There are very specific clinical consideration that your healthcare provider will need to go over with you before deciding to use Saxenda.
+There are still unknowns about the use of Saxenda, including if you are pregnant or plan to become pregnant Saxenda may harm the unborn baby.
+It is currently unknown if it passes through your breast milk, how safe and effective it is when used with other prescriptions, over the counter or herbal weight loss products.

 Our LifeShape clinical recommendations for weight loss

 When choosing a weight loss prescription or program it can be tempting to focus on the achieving the initial weight loss, however it is also important to look at what you want to achieve and what you can sustain and afford in the long term.

 The LifeShape clinic recommendations for weight loss are focused on utilising the combined expertise of our team of health care professionals that include Dietitians, Exercise Physiologist, Psychologists and Medical Doctor so that we can help individualise a plan to help you achieve your weight loss goals while building sustainable long term changes that add to your health such as eating regular nutritious meals, incorporating regular exercise and approaching any psychological barriers to incorporating healthy changes.